joelouthan/theologic.us/content/posts/5-home-devos-mark/2012-08-17-devotions-mark-213-17-jesus-is-the-good-doctor.md

 2. If you think what you do and don't do makes you good, can you be saved by God?

 3. What does the Scriptures say?
 Is everybody good or everyone bad?

+4. Who needs to be saved from death?
 ```

 ## Media